Investment Strategy before the Pro Forma

 Neither strategy is a get rich quick, and rental properties require a long-term investment.

-- A financial spreadsheet to calculate out the numbers: We have provided it in both Excel AND Google Sheets below.
-You can download and use this to make your investment decisions.
+A spreadsheet will take the emotion out of the purchase.
+These financial spreadsheets use data and numbers to determine whether you will get a good financial return on the investments.
+Our team provides both Excel AND Google Sheets for download.
 Please note that this is a template and you are responsible for checking the numbers, formulas, and math.